GeovanaRamos/programming-paradigms/README.md

 ```
 ./main.pl [OPTION]...
 [FILE]
 ```
+Just omit the filename to read from stdin.

 Options:
 - None to encode
 - -d or --decode to decode
-- -w N or --wrap N to break the output in N lines
+- -w N or --wrap N to break the output in N lines (only for encoding)
 - -i or --ignore-garbage to ignore chars outside Base64 index table
 - --version to show the original version message from Base64
 - --help to show the original help message from Base64